 |Home > Browse Our Collection > Computers > IBM > IBM 5150|

 The IBM PC had two variants, the type A variant with a 16/64k motherboard and the type B variant with a 64/256k motherboard.
-The type B's were distinquished by a 'B' inside a circle painted on the black enameled metal of the back.
+The Type B was marked with a 'B' inside a circle painted on the black enamel metal on the back.

 Comment on This Page

 Magazines RELATED to IBM 5150 in our Library

 Catalogues RELATED to IBM 5150 in our Library